Kim Taipale, ["The Surveillance Society"]

 "The Eye of God: The Social Construction of Omniveillance"

-(NB: I use the term "surveillance" herein expansively to include both the tradiitional notion of observing activities directly as well as the more contemporary notion of monitoring activities by analysis of data trails, which is sometimes referred to as dataveillance.
-Although I continue to use the term "surveillance" in these general descriptions, I have previously introduced the term "omniveillance" (Taipale 1999, 2003, 2006) to reflect the phenomenonal ubiquity of both surveillance and dataveillance as inherent characteristics of modern information cultures.)
+(NB: I use the term "surveillance" herein expansively to include both the traditional notion of observing activities directly as well as the more contemporary notion of monitoring activities by analysis of data trails, which is sometimes referred to as dataveillance.
+Although I continue to use the term "surveillance" in these general descriptions, I have previously introduced the term "omniveillance" (Taipale 1999, 2003, 2006) to reflect the phenomenal ubiquity of both surveillance and dataveillance as inherent characteristics of modern information cultures.)

 Keywords: surveillance, dataveillance, omniveillance, social control, social sorting, audit, privacy, privacy enhancing technology (PET), data mining, observability, behavior predictability, identity, dividualization, borders, freedom.

 For our purposes, a surveillance society is one based on maintaining social control or order through the collection, sharing, and analysis of information about populations in order to govern their activities.

 Surveillance is a social-technical security and control response to individual privacy and anonymity, and to the delocalization of borders.
 (Thus, it is also a characteristic of globalization, see, e.g., the Panoptic Global Security State)

 Surveillance societies do not monitor people qua individuals but operate through dissembling and reassembling data points (resulting in "dividualization").
 Their subject matter is not the person but coded information flows -- "digital dossiers," "data doubles," or "virtual personages" -- which are ordered through audit and filtering.